aurora/yjs-fsharp-demo/README.md

   which handles typing, backspacing and pasting well but isn't a full operational-transform-grade caret tracker like `y-codemirror` would give you for a production editor.

+Planning to build on this pattern in a real project?
+See [docs/06-schnellstart-prompt.md](docs/06-schnellstart-prompt.md) - it turns this list into an explicit "ask before assuming" checklist item instead of something to silently carry over.